far718/git-practice/README.md

 - git remote add <remote> <url>: add new <remote> at <url>
 - git remote -v: list remote repositories
 - git push -u <remote> <branch>: push <branch> to <remote>, and set default upstream for <branch>
 - git fetch: fetch changes from remote repository
+- git pull: fetch changes, and then merge them

 ## What is a branch?